What is a Nuclear Equipment Operation Technician?

-List of Nuclear Equipment Operation Technician Job Duties
+A Day in the Life of a Nuclear Equipment Operation Technician

 - Test plant equipment to ensure it is operating properly.

-Nuclear Equipment Operation Technicians state the following job skills are important in their day-to-day work.
+When polled, Nuclear Equipment Operation Technicians say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.